arcanaland/.github/profile/README.md

 > Cartomancy codified

 Arcana Land provides open standards, tools, and resources for creating and exploring digital tarot decks and associated esoterica.
-Our goal is to make digital tarot accessible, free, open and extensible.
+Our goal is to make digital tarot accessible, open and free.

 Explore our repositories:
 - Specifications for tarot decks and esoterica.